revathskumar/blog.revathskumar.com/_posts/2017-06-12-elm-getting-started-and-bundling-with-webpack.md

 ~~~

-Now we know how to run small ELM program, but when it comes to real project we will be using bundling tools like
+Now we know how to run small ELM program, but when it comes to a real project we will be using bundling tools like
 `webpack`.
-Next we will look into how we can bundle a ELM program with **webpack**.
+Next, we will look into how we can bundle a ELM program with **webpack**.
 We will use the same counter program
 to bundle and run with webpack.

 ## Bundling with Webpack